saenridanra/inet-dns-extension/README.md

 ## Requirements

-- working OMNeT++ installation.
+- working OMNeT++ installation - version 4.6 or higher.
 (Download from http://omnetpp.org)
-- working INET-Framework installation.
+- working INET-Framework installation - version 3 or higher.
 (Download from http://inet.omnetpp.org)
 - a compiler that supports C++11

 Check whether the installations work using the examples provided in the INET